PatrikAAberg/dmce/README.md

 The above do the following:

 1. Clone the git to be played around with, in this case "mygit".
-2. Put together a default .dmceconfig file and put it in your home directory.
-Use this file to control dmce behaviour.
-3. Probe the 5 latest commits in "mygit"
+2. Probe the 5 latest commits in "mygit"
-4. Run a module test called "mytest.sh" using stderr to catch the output from the dmce-probe-user.c probe.
+3. Run a module test called "mytest.sh" using stderr to catch the output from the dmce-probe-user.c probe.
-5. Summarizes the results.
+4. Summarize the results.

 ### Configuration

-dmce search for ".dmceconfig" in two places; first it looks in the root of the git being probed and if not found there in the user's home directory.
+Configuration is stored in the file ".dmceconfig".
+If dmce finds this file in the root of the git being probed this copy will be used.
+If not found there, it will pick the one in the user's home directory.
+This way, in a multi-git project, each git can have its own dmce configuratioon.
 During installation, a default .dmceconfig will be put in the user's home directory.

 #### The configurable parameters